1 - Feel, don't intellectualize

-In the forward of "After Emancipation: Jewish Religious Responses to Modernity," Michael Meyer explains: "This book is directed especially to a broader readership... that is not likely to have read these essays when they first appeared in scholarly journals..."
+In the forward of "After Emancipation: Jewish Religious Responses to Modernity," Michael Meyer explains: "This book is directed especially to a broader readership...

 A few weeks ago I found myself spellbound while watching "Girl With a Pearl Earring."
 This film, based on the excellent Tracy Chevalier novel, is a fictional account of the history behind Vermeer's famous painting of the same name.

 The novel revolves around a servant girl, Grete, who...